ADITYADAS1999/AI-Chatbot/README.md

 # 4. Where this technology basically uses ? 💁🏻‍♀️💁🏻‍♂️

+There are different type of chatbot are use in different field, like simple chatbot(a user interacts with a chatbot to certain time of work, the flow of the conversation is set), smart chatbot(AI-enabled smart chatbots are designed to simulate near-human interactions with user. for eample virtual assistent like Apple siri, Amazon alexa), Hybrid chatbots(Chatbots that help with a medical diagnosis combine the capabilities of both simple and smart chatbots.)
+In this project we basically use simple chatbot technique.
+This bot basically trained by custom yaml files and according to the flow bot interact with user, also with a voice feature.
+This bot better to use in emergency services in different field like hospitality, management services, reservation services etc. For example a user have some problem regarding flight reservation and can't find a particular sloution, in this condition bot services are the life line, It does't need a human sit ohersite and response, the bot service automatocally done all the things.

 # 5. Why this project ? 👨‍🏫

 # 6. Project code details ❗🔭📑📚